Rippert/XAir-Behringer/README.md

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-This repository currently provide two executables:
+This repository currently provides two executables:

 ### *XAir_SnapBackup*
 (**CURRENTLY INCOMPLETE**) - will provide an interface to save and restore individual snapshots of an XAir mixer to and from computer storage.